glyphr-studio/Glyphr-Studio-2-Help/docs/data-types/ligatures.md

 Using Latin as an example, it would be like being able to type `n` and `~` together, then have them automatically form a `ñ`.

-In this system you would need (number of consonants) x (number of vowels) amount of Ligature characters... but if the base consonants were designed as stand-alone characters first, they could easily be added to many other Ligatures as Components.
+In this system you would need (number of consonants) x (number of vowels) amount of Ligature characters... again, this could result in a very large set of Ligatures you need to design.
+This could be lessened if the base consonants were designed as stand-alone characters first, they could easily be added to many other Ligatures as [Components](./components.md).

+Another strategy for creating an Abugida font may not leverage Ligatures.
+If your vowels have the same position no matter what it's base consonant looks like, then you could choose either all your vowels or all your consonants to have zero advance width.
+This means whatever character is typed next would be placed "over" the first character.
+There are pros and cons to